Buying a Home or Condo in Boston

 The contract to buy/sell real estate in Boston Massachusetts is known as a "Purchase and Sale" contract, or "P&S".
 This is the contract that contains *all* the provisions relating to your purchase and generally occurs about 10 days after the offer is accepted.
 During this time, you will do most of your "due diligence": Have your home inspection, get your loan application rolling, and I and/or your attorney will obtain all the condo docs and financials.
 Also, I will get contact information for building management or trustees in order to find out if there are any current building problems, upcoming projects, or special assessments.
 I have great lenders, attorneys, and inspectors whom I've teamed up with in the past, and that my clients have been very happy with.

 You will need a real estate attorney that is experienced at Boston residential sales working for you.
 We do not use escrow or title companies here.
 Do NOT act as your own attorney.
+Do NOT hire your cousin Steve who is criminal attorney.

 Your attorney will: